miroslavpejic85/mirotalkbro/README.md

 [![AGPLv3](public/assets/images/AGPLv3.png)](LICENSE)

-MiroTalk is free and can be modified and forked.
-But the conditions of the AGPLv3 (GNU Affero General Public License v3.0) need to be respected.
-In particular modifications need to be free as well and made available to the public.
+MiroTalk BRO is free and open-source under the terms of AGPLv3 (GNU Affero General Public License v3.0).
+Please `respect the license conditions`, In particular `modifications need to be free as well and made available to the public`.
 Get a quick overview of the license at [Choose an open source license](https://choosealicense.com/licenses/agpl-3.0/).

-For a MiroTalk license under conditions other than AGPLv3, please contact us at license.mirotalk@gmail.com.
+To obtain a [MiroTalk BRO license](https://docs.mirotalk.com/license/licensing-options/) with terms different from the AGPLv3, you can conveniently make your [purchase on CodeCanyon](https://codecanyon.net/item/mirotalk-bro-webrtc-p2p-live-broadcast/45887113).
+This allows you to tailor the licensing conditions to better suit your specific requirements.

 </details>